civic-dashboard/civic-dashboard-web/README.md

 npm run dev
 ```

-Try editing `src/page.tsx` to see your changes live!
-Then feel free to surf around if you like exploring that way, or check out the following documentation for a guided tour.
+Try editing `src/app/page.tsx` to see your changes live!